Fáilte chuig gaa.ie - suíomh oifigiúil CLG

 GAA.ie: In Gaelic games like any team sport there are different types of players in different types of position, so presumably that's a big consideration too?

 IJ: Absolutely.
-When I look at the sport I look at what the players need to do and then what you factor into that is, 'what are the natural tendencies that the player has?
+When I look at the sport, I look at what the players need to do and then you what you factor into that is, 'what are the natural tendencies that the player has?
 What are their capacities?'
 Because it's not just individual, it's relative.
 So sometimes you'll be up against somebody who maybe has different capacities to you and you've got to figure out how am I going to use my skills to navigate this game?
-And it's varied.
+Adaptability is key.

-One of the features of ‘gamespeed’ is to try to give players as many options as they possibly can.
-So even somebody who may lack what we would call lightning-fast track speed can still be effective on the field by effective positioning, effective movements, learning feints.
-It's those things that get lost when some people use the term 'game-sense' or say that someone just knows the game.
+So, one of the features of ‘gamespeed’ is to try to give players as many options as I possibly can.
+So even somebody who may lack what we would think of as lightning-fast track speed can still be effective on the field by effective positioning, effective initiation movements, learning feints etc. It's those things that can get lost in what some people use the term 'game-sense' or say that someone just knows the game.

 Vague notions like that don't really help me as a coach.
 I try to get into what are they doing?
-What made Shane Williams such fantastic player in tight spaces?
+Asking questions like What made someone Shane Williams such fantastic player in tight spaces?
 What did he do?
-What did he do differently?
+What did he do differently? are key.
 And, interestingly, when you start to do that, you find some definite differences but there are also some commonalities, some capacities that you can develop that really help athletes.
-Our current mindset, our speed agility mindset, doesn't allow us to do that because we don't even look at those areas.
+Our current speed agility mindset, doesn't allow us to do that because we don't even look at those at those areas.
 So that's really where ‘gamespeed’, to me, is different to what a lot of other people do.

-I often use ‘gamespeed’ as my introduction to strength and conditioning because players can see the relevance of it because it relates to what they do on the pitch.
-I found much more buy in when I sell strength and conditioning through a ‘gamespeed’ lens than when I sell it through a strength lens.
+Due to this contextual applicability, I often use ‘gamespeed’ as my introduction to strength and conditioning because players can see the relevance of it because it relates to what they do on the pitch.
+I have found much more buy in when I sell strength and conditioning through a ‘gamespeed’ lens than when I sell it through a strength lens.

 That's not saying that strength isn't important.
 It is, but it's less obvious to athletes when they're doing squat patterns and lunge patterns than when they're changing direction and running past people.
 They can more easily see how the latter translates to performance.